 No. of packet loss

 Operation metrics are the ones for you to review so you can reduce your operating cost for your eCommerce site.
-While there isn’t always a fine tuned metric to cost savings by being more efficient it will raise moral and throughput which lead to the culture and the bottom line.
+While there isn’t always a fine-tuned metric to cost savings by being more efficient it will raise morale and throughput which leads to the culture and the bottom line.

 The above metrics will help you, your ecommerce manager, or CEO measure how successful your Magento eCommerce website is.

-If you have any other suggestion, please feel free to leave comments and we’ll keep updating this article.
+If you have any other suggestions, please feel free to leave comments and we’ll keep updating this article.

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.